kutesir/sanctum-arr/README.md

-# 📺 Self-Hosted Media Server Stack
+# 📺 The Forge.
+A Self-Hosted Media Server Stack

 A fully containerized media automation stack using Docker Compose, optimized for home servers or NAS environments.